VERIFY YOUR FOREST

 Airbus is a pioneer in the space industry.
 They are responsible for tasking their imaging satellites, pre-processing the imagery and distributing the service worldwide.

-The Forest Trust (TFT) is a global non-profit organization.
+The Earthworm Foundation is a global non-profit organization.
 Their experts work between the boardroom and the field, helping to bring transformation in commodity supply chains, from the biggest brands to smaller producers.

-Starling offers unprecedented detail in forest cover change across commodity production landscapes like palm oil.
+Starling offers unprecedented detail in forest cover change across commodity production landscapes.

 Want to know more?